ckelly314/pyisotopomer/README.md

  - Using these “wrong” scrambling coefficients is OK if your unknowns are close in their delta values to those of the reference materials, but will have a deleterious effect as the unknowns diverge in their isotopomer values from the reference materials.
  - If the least squares solver is fed the correct γ and κ as an initial guess, it will converge on that solution — although this is still not as robust as simply running reference materials of sufficiently distinct site preferences and calculating γ and κ algebraically.

 The algebraic method is the default and does not require any modifications to the call to the Scrambling function.
-To change to the least squares method, specify it as follows:
+To change to the least squares method, specify it as follows.
+If you have an _a priori_ initial guess for γ and κ, enter it using the "initialguess" keyword argument.

 ```Python
 Scrambling(inputfile="FILENAME.xlsx", method="least_squares", **kwargs)